A Garage – The Built Temporality

 This work is the result of a course, “urban space research of the post-soviet micro districts” led by Tinatin Gurgenidze during the summer semester 2018 at Tbilisi’s Ilia State University.
 The project explores the inner-life of Gldani’s self-built garages, as well as their impact on their urban surroundings.
 Qualitative research methods including detailed interviews; ethnographic observations and spatial analysis were applied in order to gain information about the different uses, functions and typologies of the garages.

-The exhibition will give visual and narrative insights in the everyday life of people and their garage culture, as well as their modes of spatial production.
+The exhibition gave visual and narrative insights in the everyday life of people and their garage culture, as well as their modes of spatial production.

 The garages of Gldani function as a good example of how the arrangement of objects and actions in space are subjected to social power relations and negotiation processes.
 Their development frequently experiences alterations that reflect the social, economic and political changes that they are exposed to.
 As stated by a garage tenant, the garages became a symbol for the unpredictable, non-permanent conditions in which they find themselves.